happz/ducky-legacy/docs/ducky_instruction_set.rst

 Design principles
 ^^^^^^^^^^^^^^^^^

- - basic data unit is `a word`, 4 bytes, 32 bits.
-Other units are `short` and `byte`.
+ - basic data unit is `a word` - 4 bytes, 32 bits.
+Other units are `short` - 2 bytes, 16 bits - and `byte` - 1 byte, 8 bits.
 Instructions often have variants for different data units, distinguished by a suffix (`w` for words, `s` for shorts, and `b` for single bytes)
  - load and store operations are performed by dedicated instructions
  - memory-register transfers work with addresses that are aligned to the size of their operands (1 byte alignment - so no alignment at all - for byte operands)
- - in most cases, destination operand is the first one.
-Exceptions are instructions that work with IO ports.
+ - unless said otherwise, destination operand is the first one
  - when content of a register is changed by instruction, several flags can be modified subsequently.
 E.g. when new value of register is zero, ``z`` flag is set.

 Notes on documentation
 ^^^^^^^^^^^^^^^^^^^^^^

- - ``rN`` refers to generaly any register, from ``r0`` up to ``r28`` - special registers are refered to by their common names (e.g. ``SP``).
+ - ``rN`` refers to generaly any register, from ``r0`` up to ``r29`` - special registers are refered to by their common names (e.g. ``SP``).
  - ``rA``, ``rB`` refer to the first and the second instruction operand respectively and stand for any register.
  - ``<value>`` means immediate, absolute value.
-This covers both integers (specified as base 10 or base 16 integers, both positive and negative), and labels and addresses, specified as ``&label``
+This covers both integers, specified as base 10 or base 16 integers, both positive and negative, and labels and addresses, specified as ``&label``
  - when instruction accepts more than one operand type, it is documented using ``|`` character, e.g. ``(rA|<value>)`` means either register or immediate value
+ - immediate values are encoded in the instructions, therefore such value cannot have full 32-bit width.
+Each instruction should indicate the maximal width of immediate value that can be safely encoded, should you require grater values, please see ``li`` and ``liu`` instructions

 Stack frames
 ^^^^^^^^^^^^

-Several instructions transfer control to other routines, with possibility of returning back to previous spot.
+Several instructions transfer control to other parts of program, with possibility of returning back to the previous spot.
 It is done by creating a `stack frame`.
 When stack frame is created, CPU performs these steps:

  - ``IP`` is pushed onto the stack
  - ``FP`` is pushed onto the stack